AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/share-a-project.md

   The Workfront administrator can specify whether documents should inherit permissions from higher objects in the user's access level.
 For more information about restricting inherited permissions on documents, see [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).

-* You can remove inherited permissions from a project so that the children objects will not inherit them.&nbsp;For more information about removing inherited permissions from objects, see&nbsp; [Remove permissions from objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md).
+* You can remove inherited permissions from a project so that the children objects will not inherit them.&nbsp;For more information about removing inherited permissions from objects, see&nbsp; [Remove permissions from objects](../../workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md).

 ## Ways to share a project {#ways-to-share-a-project}